Ontario Public Service Employees Union Constitution 2019

 14.8.1 On the second last day of the Convention in an election year the President and First Vice-President/Treasurer shall be elected separately, and in the order stated, by the delegates from among the 21 Members-elect of the Board.

-14.8.2 Should a Regional Vice-President be elected President or First Vice-President/ Treasurer, the delegates from the Region(s) concerned shall, immediately following the election to these two offices, meet and elect a new Regional Vice-President from among the remaining Regional Board Members.
+14.8.2 Should a Regional Vice-President be elected President or First Vice-President/ Treasurer, the Region’s Alternate Regional Vice-President will become the new Regional Vice-President, the third remaining Executive Board Member would become the Alternate Regional Vice-President.

 14.9 The delegates in Convention shall vote in a secret ballot to decide which among the seven Regional Vice-Presidents shall have the title and precedence of Second Vice-President.
 The order of precedence from Third to Eighth Vice-President shall be decided by the popular vote in the same ballot.